cloud-elements/devportal/docs/guides/elements/custom-elements.md

 * What resources do you want to connect?
 Accounts, contacts, lists, leads?
 * In which Hub should you categorize the element?
 * Have you set up an application to integrate with the API provider?
 Do you have the authentication information for it?

+## Examples

+The examples in this section are based on building an element for [Harvest](https://harvestapp.com/), a time and expense application.
+To supplement this documentation, we created the following elements that you can import to follow along with:

+* Harvest Basic
+* Harvest OAuth 2.0